 - Some employers with the authority to inquire about a criminal record may still do so.

 It is often difficult to get a job even without a criminal record.
-If you experience discrimination in the New York workplace, speak with an experienced labor and employment attorney.
+If you experience discrimination in the New York workplace, speak with an experienced employment attorney.

 - 5 Signs to Identify Child Sexual Abuse - October 13, 2020

 - New York State Employees Are Entitled to Paid Sick Leave - October 9, 2020

 - How to Get Paid for Your Commute - October 1, 2020

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020